TreyWW/MyFinances/infrastructure/aws/terraform/setup.md

 SITE_NAME = "myfinances"
 ```

 5. Generate a API scheduler API key from django using "py manage.py generate_aws_scheduler_apikey" from the **root** of
-   /Myfinances
+   /Myfinances or go to domain.com/dashboard/settings/ and generate an API key at the bottom of the page

 6. Add this to tfvars as
 ```terraform